 The William D. Ford Federal Direct Student Loan Program (Stafford Loans) provides low-interest long-term loans to students for education expenses.
 The lender of these loans is the federal government and repayment is to the U.S. Department of Education.
 The Federal Direct Subsidized Student Loan is awarded to students with financial need.
-The rate for loans disbursed on or after July 1, 2022 and before July 1, 2023 will be determined based on the "high yield of the 10-year
+The rate for loans disbursed on or after July 1, 2023, and before July 1, 2024 will be determined based on the "high yield of the 10-year

 Treasury note" plus a statutorily defined "add-on."
 The Subsidized loan does not accrue interest while the student is enrolled at least half-time.
-A 1.059% fee is charged to loans first disbursed on or after October 1, 2019 and before October 1, 2020.
-As of July 1, 2021, new Direct Subsidized Loans will not lose their subsidy benefits before entering repayment and during periods of deferment.
-If the student is a new borrower on or after July 1, 2013 and before July 1, 2021, certain types of enrollment may have caused you to become responsible for the interest that accrued on your Direct Subsidized Loans when the U.S. Department of Education usually would have paid it.
+A 1.057% fee is charged to loans first disbursed on or after October 1, 2020 and before October 1, 2024.
+If the student is a new borrower on or after July 1, 2013 and before July 1, 2021, certain types of enrollments may have caused you to become responsible for the interest that accrued on your Direct Subsidized Loans when the U.S. Department of Education usually would have paid it.
 This was called losing interest subsidy.